CloudLabs-AI/MS-900-Lab-Content/Module 3 : M365 Business Management Capabilities.md

 ## Conclusion

-With the help of this module we learnt how to create M365 groups, forms, plans and assign tasks using Planner, also visualized a sample data using Power BI and explored through EndPoint Manager
+With the help of this module you learnt how to create M365 groups, forms, plans and assign tasks using Planner, also visualized a sample data using Power BI and explored through EndPoint Manager